Tatyana Kudryavtseva: Biography

 Tatyana Sergeevna Kudryavtseva was born in Leningrad (as St. Petersburg was known at the time), a few weeks following the death of Stalin.

 After becoming famous she was asked by an interviewer, in 1998, about her career choice.
-She had, it seemed, decided to become an actress while still a child, to try and overcome her shyness.
+She said she decided as a child to become an actress to try and overcome her shyness.
 She explained her friend had taken all the lead roles in school plays.
-After leaving school she moved to Yaroslavl, where she enrolled at the drama school attached to the Volkov Theater.
-Here her teachers included Vladimir Salopov.
+After leaving school, she moved to Yaroslavl, where she enrolled at the drama school attached to the Volkov Theater.
+Here, her teachers included Vladimir Salopov.
 Yaroslavl is only around 250 km from Moscow, and on weekends she was able to travel to the capital and attend drama productions at some of the best theatres in the Soviet Union.
 Kudryavtseva's passion for the theatre only grew, but after two months she fell ill with a severe sore throat and a fever.
 She was obliged to return home to Leningrad, where in agreement with her mother, she used the enforced period of unemployment to prepare herself to gain admission to the Russian State Institute of Performing Arts.
 Her original intention had been to establish herself in the provinces and then return to Leningrad with her reputation as a stage actress established.
 That was not quite how things had worked out.
 Nevertheless, when she graduated from the Institute in Leningrad in 1975, with a degree that qualified her for work as a stage and screen actress, she had already, during 1974, appeared at the city's Bryantsev Youth Theatre in at least five student productions.
 He teachers in Leningrad had included Zinovy Korogodsky and Lev Dodin.
 She continued to work at the Youth Theatre until 1985, appearing in an extraordinarily diverse range of roles.
 In Bambi she was a squirrel.
 There are suggestions that she spent "several lifetimes" in that squirrel suit, but there were also roles requiring deeper psychological insights.
 Much of the repertoire at the Youth Theatre in which she was involved consisted of dramas written expressly for children, for which her relatively diminutive physique was particularly well suited.
 There were, in particular, memorable productions of "The Cat that walked alone" and "Rainbow in Winter".
 Her performances in these and other productions earned her plaudits and awards including, in December 1977, the Polina Strepetova medal.